-Mohs surgery is also known as Mohs micrographic surgery.
+Mohs Surgery is a specialized and highly effective technique for the removal of skin cancer.
 The goal of Mohs surgery is to remove as much of the skin cancer as possible, while doing minimal damage to surrounding healthy tissue.
 Mohs surgery is usually done on an outpatient basis using a local anesthetic.
+Mohs surgery is also known as Mohs micrographic surgery.

 The procedure was developed by Dr. Frederic Mohs and is now practiced throughout the world.

 During the Mohs procedure, the tissue that is removed is immediately examined under a microscope to ensure that the cancer and any of its extensions ("roots") have been removed while minimizing the removal of healthy skin.